Name: William Gow, Ph.D. (he/him)

 His first documentary, More to the Chinese Side, co-directed with Sharon Heijin Lee, was nominated for the Golden Reel Award at the Los Angeles Asian American Film Festival in 2003.
 The documentary is a first-person examination of Dr. Gow's biracial identity and his parents' interracial marriage.

-Driven by an interest in his family history, he served as a volunteer historian and board member at the Chinese Historical Society of Southern California (CHSSC), a non-profit organization in Los Angeles Chinatown.
-At the CHSSC, he founded and directed the Chinatown Remembered Project.
-This project paired youth interns with community elders to document the history of Los Angeles Chinatown in the 1930s and 1940s through oral history and digital video.
+He is a volunteer historian and former board member at the Chinese Historical Society of Southern California (CHSSC), a non-profit organization in Los Angeles Chinatown.
+In 2007, he directed the CHSSC's Chinatown Remembered Project, which paired youth interns with community elders to document the history of Chinatown in the 1930s and 1940s.
 He is currently co-director of The Five Chinatowns Project for the CHSSC.
-This project includes, an oral history archive, community presentations, and a forthcoming edited volume about the five Chinatowns of mid-twentieth century Los Angeles.

-In addition to his co-edited volume for the CHSSC, Dr. Gow is researching and writing a book about Los Angeles Chinatown and its relationship to Hollywood cinema in the 1930s and 1940s.
+Dr. Gow' forthcoming book, Performing Chinatown: Hollywood, Tourism, and the Making of a Chinese American Community is sheduled for release by Stanford University Press in May of 2024.
+The book examines Los Angeles Chinatown and its relationship to Hollywood cinema in the 1930s and 1940s.
 In 2019, the Western History Association awarded him the Vicki Ruiz Award for best journal article on race in the North American West for his piece, “A Night in Old Chinatown: American Orientalism, China Relief Fundraising, and the 1938 Moon Festival in Los Angeles,” published in Pacific Historical Review.

-In his free time, Dr. Gow enjoys spending time with his two boys, watching independent films, and cheering on the Los Angeles Galaxy and Sacramento Republic.
+In his free time, Dr. Gow enjoys spending time with his two boys, watching independent films, and cheering on his two favorite soccer teams, the Los Angeles Galaxy and Sacramento Republic.

 Dr. Gow is a strong believer in collaborative student-centered learning.
 His courses utilize a social constructivist learning model that encourages students to learn through interaction with one another.